 Kim has designed homes and retail spaces for a diverse range of clientele, including: jewelry designers Erica Courtney and Alan Friedman, Grammy and Academy Award–nominated producers and musicians, and leaders in the fields of fashion, health, beauty and wellness.
 Her projects have been featured in Lucky, WWD, Pasadena and Angeleno magazines, among others.
 As an expert, Kim has appeared in the pages of Shape magazine, as well as in several books, including How To Be Well, by health Guru Dr Frank Lipman.

-My development as an interior designer is rooted in my eclectic training in art, the study of feng shui and the psychology of design.
+My development as an interior design consultant is rooted in my eclectic training in art, the study of feng shui and the psychology of design.
 It is also born from a lifetime of tutelage from my mother, Melinda Joy Miller, founder of the Shambhalla Institute.
 These profound influences have given me a unique perspective and approach to creating spaces that have more layers than only the aesthetic.

 My mother began her career as a cultural anthropologist, then as a sensory-motor integrative therapist.
 In the process, she developed a method of creating environments that could shift the developmental process of her clients, springboarding a new way to see space as an influence on our psyche and behavior.
 She went on to author the Shamanic Gardening: Timeless Techniques for the Modern Sustainable Garden and founded the Shambhalla Institute for the study and application of how the environment influences one’s life.
 My mother has been a pioneer in the field of feng shui; the first to fuse feng shui with psychological and Native American principles.

 I grew up absorbing her knowledge.
 As a child raised in both an urban landscape as well as a magical 120 acre farm outside of Philadelphia, I became a product of my environment.